cyrilou242/hackathon-lux/README.md

 ## Prediction Technical Specifications:
 ### Data:
 	The dataset was provided in the context of the an internal Accenture Hackathon.
 It will not be made public.
+	You can find a sample example in [clusters-examples.csv](clusters-examples.csv).

 ### Input Features :